kais-wong/kais-wong.github.io/_posts/2025-06-10-1D-Heat-Equation.md

 ## Discretizing in space

-To solve this partial differential equation, we will discritize it in space using the central finite differences approach.
+To solve this partial differential equation, we will discretize it in space using the central finite differences approach.
 By doing so we can rewrite our PDE as a system of coupled ODEs.

 $$
 \frac{dT_{i}}{dt}=\kappa(\frac{T_{i-1}(t) - 2T_{i}(t) + T_{i+1}(t)}{(\Delta x)^2}) + \mathcal{O}(\Delta x^2)